- Things to Know

 Both primary care practitioners such as internal medicine specialists and family practitioners as well as gynecologists may provide treatment for perimenopausal symptoms.
-A urologist may be consulted for some cases where the bladder and urethra is involved.
+A urologist may be consulted for some cases where the bladder and urethra are involved.

 When should I contact my doctor if I think I may be experiencing perimenopausal symptoms?

 - Cigarette smoking: Carbon monoxide from cigarette smoke is found in the bloodstream in high concentrations during the act of smoking.
-This compound causes net loss of bone calcium.
-If a woman smokes and is perimenopausal, she should seek professional care from a health-care professional who can assist her with efforts at smoking cessation.
+This compound causes a net loss of bone calcium.
+If a woman smokes and is perimenopausal, she should seek professional care from a healthcare professional who can assist her with efforts at smoking cessation.

 - Family history: If there is a family history of early menopause, it may be prudent for a woman to seek medical care shortly after experiencing the onset of perimenopausal symptoms.

-In addition to the high risk groups listed above, a woman should consult a health-care professional if she experiences extremely heavy or irregular vaginal bleeding.
+In addition to the high-risk groups listed above, a woman should consult a healthcare professional if she experiences extremely heavy or irregular vaginal bleeding.
 Occasionally uterine cancer is found in a woman whose ovaries are not working optimally.

 Is there a test for perimenopause?